Computational-Plant-Science/arabidopsis-rosette-analysis/README.md

 #### Output directory

-To provide a path to a custom directory for output files and artifacts, use the `-o` option.
+To provide a path to a custom directory for output files and artifacts, use the `--output_directory` (`-o`) option.

 #### Luminosity threshold

 The `--luminosity_threshold` option sets the lowest permissible average luminosity.
-For instance, use `-l 0.1` to set a luminosity threshold of 10%.
+For instance, use `-l 0.2` to set a luminosity threshold of 20%.
 Images darker (on average) than this will not be processed.
+The default value is `0.1`.

 #### Clusters

-The `--clusters` option configures the number of K-means clusters to use when computing leaf contours.
-For instance, use `-c 5` for 5 clusters.
+The `--clusters` (`-c`) option configures the number of K-means clusters to use when computing leaf contours.
+For instance, use `-c 5` for 8 clusters.
+The default value is `5`.

 #### Multiprocessing

-To allow the `extract` command to process images in parallel if multiple cores are available, use the `-m` flag.
+To allow the `extract` command to process images in parallel if multiple cores are available, use the `--multiprocessing` (`-m`) flag.
+Multiprocessing is disabled by default.